KC3Kai/KC3Kai/README.md

 ## FAQ
 For more information and FAQs, please visit the official [KC3改 introduction page on KanColle English Wikia](#).

+#### Is this safe?
+**Yes**, there is nothing in between the client game and the servers, the network is 100% natural.
+There are no packets changed in between neither sent off towards the server.
+KC3改 only feeds off of **history** on the "Network" tab on the F12 panel (the reason why it's there beside it).
+The keyword is **history**, means the calls already happened before we receive it and we're **not intercepting** anything.
+Nothing gets safer than this to the paranoid level.

 #### Do I need to have both KC3 and KC3改 installed?
 **No**, actually, t is even recommended to uninstall the old KC3 so it won't conflict, like for example when getting a new API link.
 Both will attempt to extract it when you go to DMM.
 You will also have less icons on your browser if you uninstall the traditional KC3.